NicholasSebastian/nicola-store/web/README.md

 # TO DO LIST

-- Header useEffect: if Shopping Bag gets new item added, display a popover.
-- Disallow adding to cart for items that already exist in the cart.

 - Payment System: Direct Transfer or Third-Party Handler?
   - Direct Transfer:
     - When a user checks-out, a new entry in the Google Sheets is created with status 'Waiting for Payment'. (+ Telegram Message)